SoftwareAG/c8y-docs/content/release-10-9-0/migration-10-9-0.md

 #### Backwards incompatibility change to the Cumulocity IoT bundles in Apama

-As of Apama 10.7.0 (that is, the standalone version, not the Apama-ctrl microservice that is included in Cumulocity IoT), the names of the Cumulocity IoT bundles that you can add using Software AG Designer no longer include a version number.
+As of Apama 10.7.0 (that is, the standalone product, not the Apama-ctrl microservice that is included in Cumulocity IoT), the names of the Cumulocity IoT bundles that you can add using Software AG Designer no longer include a version number.
 These are the following bundles:
 - Cumulocity Client